PMR-PMR/UTK-AI/README.md

-# UTK-AI
+# Artificial Intelligence & Machine Learning Project Portfolio
-# School Github Account: prangara-vols
+#
 Portfolio of all the AI-related projects I worked on at UTK.
+#
+# School Github Account:
+prangara-vols
 #
 #
 # ◉ Assignment 1 (Platform Configuration)